 The key partnerships I have established are with the Gemstone association of Malawi (northern Malawi Chapter), Malawi Women in mining (northern Malawi Chapter) and individual miners who don't belong to any association.
-Currently am discussing with the ministry of health and ministry of labour and mines department for me to work with them on the Tuberculosis (TB) in mining project which has already started.
+I also partnered with a local NGO called Better Life for All (BELIFA) which works mainly with women in a value addition training where I educated 40 women about value addition in relation to development minerals.
+Currently my cooperative is working with the ministry of health, ministry of Labour and mines department on the Tuberculosis (TB) in mining project.
 This project is targeting large, medium and artisanal miners.